-- 26. The University has adopted the Committee of University Chairs' Higher Education Senior Staff Remuneration Code, published in June 2018, in full.
-One aspect of this, the annual Remuneration Committee report to the Board for the 2022/23 financial year, can be found here1.
-In line with the publication requirements of the Office for Students' Accounts Direction, the element of this report that covers the process for setting the Vice Chancellor's remuneration and the justification of this remuneration is set out below. - 27.
-When determining the initial remuneration package for the Vice Chancellor on appointment in 2016, the Remuneration Committee took account of the university's circumstances, and noted a range of comparative data on remuneration of vice chancellors elsewhere in the sector. - 28.
+- 26. The Financial Statements for 2023/24 require a note providing the justification of the Vice Chancellor's remuneration for that year.
+The note is included here for completeness (paragraphs 27 to 33 inclusive). - 27.
+The University has adopted the Committee of University Chairs' Higher Education Senior Staff Remuneration Code, published in June 2018, in full.
+One aspect of this, the annual Remuneration Committee report to the Board for the 2023/24 financial year, can be found here1.
+In line with the publication requirements of the Office for Students' Accounts Direction, the element of this report that covers the process for setting the Vice Chancellor's remuneration and the justification of this remuneration is set out below. - 28.
+When determining the initial remuneration package for the Vice Chancellor on appointment in 2016, the Remuneration Committee took account of the university's circumstances, and noted a range of comparative data on remuneration of vice chancellors elsewhere in the sector. - 29.
 Since her appointment Remuneration Committee have taken the starting point for the annual review of the Vice Chancellor's remuneration to be the nationally agreed pay award.
-The Committee has then taken a range of inputs into account in determining any additional uplift these have included: comparative data from the Universities and Colleges Employer Association's Senior Staff Remuneration Survey; detailed information provided by the Committee of University Chairs' Vice-Chancellor Salary Survey; the external operating environment; plus the performance of the Vice Chancellor and the university over the past year. - 29.
+The Committee has then taken a range of inputs into account in determining any amendment to this these have included: comparative data from the Universities and Colleges Employer Association's Senior Staff Remuneration Survey; detailed information provided by the Committee of University Chairs' Vice-Chancellor Salary Survey; the external operating environment; plus the performance of the Vice Chancellor and the university over the past year. - 30.
 The mechanism adopted to judge the performance of the Vice Chancellor is based on two processes: the first is an appraisal, between the Chair of the Board and the Vice Chancellor, on progress against her objectives for the year; the second is from interviews between the Chair of the Board and all board directors on a one to one basis, to obtain their feedback on the 'health' of the University and the contribution made by the Vice Chancellor.
-This is then fed into the Remuneration Committee by the Chair of the Board. - 30.
-In determining the Vice Chancellor's remuneration for 2021/22 the Committee had looked to set a reasonable 'steady state' salary for the role to serve as the baseline for the future.
-As part of its deliberations for 2022/23, having reviewed the benchmark data, the Committee confirmed that its decisions in 2021/22, and the Vice Chancellor's salary that had come from them, had been reasonable, taking into account all relevant factors including the size and income of the University of Cumbria and the Vice Chancellor's level of experience. - 31.
-With respect to the pay award for 2022/23, it was agreed that, whilst not the only driver for the salary of the Vice Chancellor, the performance of the University was relevant.
-Over the last year some aspects of the University's performance had been positive but others less so, with the Vice Chancellor continuing to be an enthusiastic advocate for the University and to lead it well, accepting that not all of the outcomes were as wished for.
-Bearing this in mind, it was agreed that the Vice Chancellor be given the same pay award as the majority of staff on the National Pay Framework pay-scale i.e. 3%.
-This amounted to a salary of £213,210 for 2022/23.
+This is then fed into the Remuneration Committee by the Chair of the Board. - 31.
+The Committee undertook its annual review of the Vice Chancellor's salary with the range of inputs set out above.
+Having looked at the benchmark data, the Committee considered that the Vice Chancellor's current salary still appeared to be a reasonable one, taking into account all relevant factors, including the size and income of the University of Cumbria. - 32.
+With respect to the pay award for 2023/24, it was agreed that the Vice Chancellor be given the same pay award as Corporate Leaders i.e. 2% backdated to 1 February 2023.
+This was in line with the first element of the pay award for staff on the National Pay Framework pay-scale, but without the additional uplift applied from 1 August 2023.
+This amounted to a salary of £217,474 for 2023/24.
+The reasoning behind the decision not to apply the additional uplift to the Corporate Leaders' salaries, and by extension to the Vice Chancellor, was multi-factor, including that there was a review of the pay framework for Corporate Leaders underway, and the sector-wide financial context.